-- Stomach illness or pregnancy (morning sickness).
+- Stomach or intestinal illness

-- Medical treatment, such as a cancer treatment.
+- Medical treatment, such as a cancer treatment

-- Emotions such as severe worry or stress.
+- Emotions such as severe worry or stress

 When you have nausea you do not want to eat.
 This can lead to unhealthy weight loss.
 Vomiting can make you dehydrated (dried out), which can be dangerous.
 Once you and your provider find the cause of your nausea or vomiting, you may be asked to take medicine, change your diet, or try other things to make you feel better.